awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-executing-queries.md

 ## Assigning Queries to Queues Based on User Groups<a name="cm-c-executing-queries-assigning-queries-to-queues-based-on-user-groups"></a>

-If a user group name is listed in a queue definition, queries run by members of that user group will be assigned to the corresponding queue\.
+If a user group name is listed in a queue definition, queries run by members of that user group are assigned to the corresponding queue\.
 The following example creates user groups and adds users to groups by using the SQL commands [CREATE USER](r_CREATE_USER.md), [CREATE GROUP](r_CREATE_GROUP.md), and [ALTER GROUP](r_ALTER_GROUP.md)\.

 ```
 create group admin_group with user admin246, admin135, sec555;